Fostering as a Single Parent

 Make an enquiry...

 Finances are often a concern for a single parent who may have to leave the house to work.
 Foster care payments take away some of those financial pressures.
-The allowances cover the cost of housing, clothing, and feeding as well as incidental expenses.
+The foster care allowances cover the cost of housing, clothing, and feeding as well as incidental expenses.
 There are additional payments for special needs and requirements.

 As a carer, you may have preferences as to the type of placements you get.
-Some prefer short term or emergency placements while other prefer a long term placement.
+Some prefer short term or emergency placements while others prefer a long term placement.
 It happens that a short term placement can become a long term placement.
 There is no way to guarantee the length of a placement because each child’s situation differs.

-Carers who focus on providing respite care have a more certain situation because the respite care is planned in advance with the parents, foster or not, who need the respite.
+Single parent foster carers who focus on providing respite care have a more certain situation because the respite care is planned in advance with the parents, foster or not, who need the respite.
 It is also important to mention that the most common placements are older children (age 10 to 18).
 The majority of kids in care fall into this age group.